fbrusch-ik/LibDullasSwingTimer-E/README.md

 function LDST:GetHaste()
 ```

 This information is not available in the WoW 3.3.5 API, so this function calculates haste based on what the base weapon speed is versus the current ranged speed.
+Due to the inaccuracy of determining base weapon speed errors will accrue in the 4th decimal place (eg. with haste = 0.1234 = 12.34% you can't be certain of the 0.0004 = 0.04% part).
+This can cause slight jerks when recalculating auto shot cooldown, but it's accurate enough for useful real-time displays.

 ## GetSpellInfo(idOrName)
 ```lua